 Expats should also ensure that they have proper health coverage and sufficient accessible funds for payment of any medical treatment and repatriation they may require during their visit.

 You should visit your doctor at least four to six weeks before your trip to confirm whether you require any vaccinations.
-When visiting or relocating to Antigua and Barbuda, there are some important points to consider:
+When visiting to explore the best things to do in Antigua and Barbuda or relocating to the country, there are some important points to consider:

 - Dengue fever is endemic to the Caribbean region and can strike throughout the year.